It’s happened to many of us. Our golf club breaks during the swing and our driver head goes flying.

 Whether it be 2021 PGA Champion Phil Mickelson and his Callaway Mackdaddy wedges, Norwegian World No. 3 Viktor Hovland’s Ping driver, Tiger Woods’ newly released TaylorMade Stealth driver or Justin Thomas’ Scotty Cameron Putter.

-The scenarios above are strictly examples but with a huge audience, it makes it easier and easier for foreign countries such as China to create large quantities of counterfeit clubs and sell them to the masses across the globe.
+The scenarios above are strictly examples but with a huge audience, it makes it easier and easier for foreign countries such as China to create large quantities of counterfeit clubs, including items like a fake Taylormade stealth driver, and sell them to the masses across the globe.

 These replicas are sold for a fraction of the cost but are made from much cheaper materials and can break much easier than the real products of the clubmakers.